Gaetano Koch: Biography

-Gaetano Koch represented a new professionalism in architecture, one that was committed to reconciling the decorative and the functional, typological research and efficient building practice.
-During the course of his extremely productive career he succeeded through his buildings in forming the homogeneous and coherent aspect of some of the main spaces of the capital.
-His organizational and practical talents attracted a loyal and broad-based private clientele, mainly among the rich Roman bourgeoisie and aristocracy (including Prince Ugo Boncompagni Ludovisi Piombino, the Marchese De Parente and the senators Giacomo Balestra and Giovanni Barracco).
+Gaetano Koch's work has been described as combining decorative elements with functional requirements, typological research, and efficient building practices.
+During his career, he designed buildings that shaped the architectural character of several important spaces in Rome.
+His talents attracted the attention of a broad base of clientele, particularly among the Roman bourgeoisie and aristocracy including Prince Ugo Boncompagni Ludovisi Piombino, the Marchese De Parente, and the senators Giacomo Balestra and Giovanni Barracco.

 He established a flexible but consistent style, inspired by the tradition of the Sangallo family and the Tuscan Renaissance, in response to the demands for a new national style that reflected Italian history.
 In Rome this was expressed in state architecture and in the new living pattern of the multi-storey house.
 The Cinquecento palazzo, symbol of power and decorum, seemed to offer the flexibility required by the planning of the new city, by the needs of the new urban building lot and by the new linking arteries.
 Koch was pragmatic and used a tested repertoire, concentrating on solving distributive and functional problems and setting aside all experimentalism and stylistic individuality.